 Walnuts are higher in calories and fats, whereas peanuts are richer in fiber and provide a larger percentage of daily values of several vitamins, such as vitamins B1, B3, B9, and vitamin E.

 Walnuts are richer in copper.
 On the other hand, peanuts contain a higher level of iron and potassium.

-In this article we are going to discuss the differences between peanuts and walnuts.
+In this article, we will discuss the differences between peanuts and walnuts.
 Both of these are well-known, important crops grown worldwide.
-These nuts are some of the most loved snacks and today, we will dig a little deeper and find out if they are healthy, what their similarities, as well as their differences are.
+These nuts are some of the most loved snacks, and today, we will dig a little deeper and find out which one is healthier than the other and what are their nutritional and health differences.

 The nutritional values below are presented for raw peanuts of all types and English walnuts.

 Walnuts and peanuts are both highly dense in nutrients.

 One hundred grams of walnuts contain 654 calories, while peanuts have fewer calories, containing 567 in a 100g serving.
 So both of these nut types are very high in calories.